SkillsUSA Washington

 Skilled and Technical

-(Team of 2) The competition includes activities that simulate situations encountered by robotic programmers and support professionals.
+The competition includes activities that simulate situations encountered by robotic programmers and support professionals.
 Teams are given a task to solve using a mobile robotic system that is built ahead of time and brought to the competition.
 Teams will have two scored chances to solve the mobile robotic challenge and will be given a design and programming interview.
 Once a team has performed the required task or set of tasks, a design change may be introduced.
 Competitors are required to adhere to industry safety standards using the hardware and software they have selected.

 For more information, check out the Middle School Game Manual related to this competition.

-(Team of 2) Teams are required to build a robot and arm mechanism prior to the competition.
+Teams are required to build a robot and arm mechanism prior to the competition.
 The robot must be capable of locating, grabbing and moving simulated ordnances on the challenge course.
 This competition assesses proficiencies such as remotely operating the robot via camera, navigation, manipulating the arm mechanism to collect simulated ordnances, traversing various types of terrain, and communication between driver and spotter.
 Find more information in the Robotics: Urban Search and Rescue Challenge Guide 2023.

-(Team of 3) This competition evaluates and recognizes outstanding students for excellence and professionalism in the areas of creative and critical thinking skills and the decision-making process used to solve a problem.
+This competition evaluates and recognizes outstanding students for excellence and professionalism in the areas of creative and critical thinking skills and the decision-making process used to solve a problem.
 The competition is intended to foster creativity, innovation, teamwork and problem-solving skills.

 Become a Member